sarasteinsland/Portfolio/algorithms-and-datastructures/README.md

 ## 🧠 Learning Outcomes

 This project reflects a rigorous approach to algorithmic thinking, emphasizing performance, correctness, and clarity.
-It demonstrates the ability to translate theoretical concepts into practical, maintainable Java code — a core competency for advanced studies in Computer Science.
+It demonstrates the ability to translate theoretical concepts into practical, maintainable Java code, a core competency for advanced studies in Computer Science.